Bag Ban in Puerto Rico…What Your Business Needs to Know

 Bag Ban In Puerto Rico Begins in December!

 We have noticed an influx of orders for our reusable bags from Puerto Rico because starting this December, disposable plastic bags will be banned throughout the territory.
-Officials have been working to ban single-use plastic bags for a number of years.
+Officials have been working to ban single-use plastic bags for several years.

 The Fine Print of the Bag Ban in Puerto Rico

-Impacted businesses are required to place signs at cash registers and entrances informing customers about the ban and when it goes into effect.
+Impacted businesses must place signs at cash registers and entrances informing customers about the ban and when it goes into effect.
 For the first six months after the ban goes into action, businesses that violate the ban will get a warning.

 Reason Behind Banning Bags in Puerto Rico